Thinking of starting yoga? Our tips & answers to some FAQ

 For some, however, the focus remains on increasing and maintaining strength, flexibility and physical wellness.
 Both are of wonderful value and we encourage students to find what works best for them.

 What is the best way to begin my yoga journey at Embody Wellness?

 Beginner Level Classes

-Embody also offers Beginners Yoga Courses which run consecutively for five weeks and are held on Thursday evenings between 7:45pm and 9pm.
-Please check our workshops page for details and for dates of the next course.
+Embody also offers Beginners Yoga Courses which run consecutively for five weeks throughout the year.
+Please check here for details and for dates of the next course.

 If you find the idea of joining a group class as a complete beginner intimidating or if you have a specific injury or medical condition that will benefit from closer observation by a teacher, then booking just one or two private sessions can help give you the confidence and knowledge to attend group sessions.
 Please see our One-to-One page or speak to reception for further details.